-- 1. (1) This Instrument applies to Multilateral Instrument 96-101 Trade Repositories and Derivatives Data Reporting. - (2) In this Instrument, a person or company is an affiliated entity of another person or company if one of them controls the other or if each of them is controlled by the same person or company. - (3) In this Instrument, a person or company (the first party) is considered to control another person or company (the second party) if any of the following apply: - (a) the first party beneficially owns or directly or indirectly exercises control or direction over securities of the second party carrying votes which, if exercised, would entitle the first party to elect a majority of the directors of the second party unless the first party holds the voting securities only to secure an obligation; - (b) the second party is a partnership, other than a limited partnership, and the first party holds more than 50% of the interests of the partnership; - (c) the second party is a limited partnership and the general partner of the limited partnership is the first party; - (d) the second party is a trust and a trustee of the trust is the first party. - (4) In British Columbia, Newfoundland and Labrador, Northwest Territories, Nunavut, Prince Edward Island and Yukon, in this Instrument, "derivative" means a contract or instrument if each of the following apply: - (a) it is an option, swap, future, forward, or other financial or commodity contract or instrument whose market price, value, or delivery, payment or settlement obligations are derived from, referenced to or based on an underlying interest including a value, price, index, event, probability or thing; - (b) it is a "security", as defined in securities legislation, solely by reason of it being one or more of the following: - (i) a document evidencing an option, subscription or other interest in a security;
+- 1. (1) This Instrument applies to Multilateral Instrument 96-101 Trade Repositories and Derivatives Data Reporting. - (2) In this Instrument, a person or company is an affiliated entity of another person or company if one of them controls the other or if each of them is controlled by the same person or company. - (3) In this Instrument, a person or company (the first party) is considered to control another person or company (the second party) if any of the following apply: - (a) the first party beneficially owns or directly or indirectly exercises control or direction over securities of the second party carrying votes which, if exercised, would entitle the first party to elect a majority of the directors of the second party unless the first party holds the voting securities only to secure an obligation; - (b) the second party is a partnership, other than a limited partnership, and the first party holds more than 50% of the interests of the partnership; - (c) the second party is a limited partnership and the general partner of the limited partnership is the first party; - (d) the second party is a trust and a trustee of the trust is the first party. - (4) In British Columbia, Newfoundland and Labrador, Northwest Territories, Nunavut, Prince Edward Island and Yukon, in this Instrument, "derivative" means a contract or instrument if each of the following apply: - (a) it is an option, swap, future, forward, or other financial or commodity contract or instrument whose market price, value, or delivery, payment or settlement obligations are derived from, referenced to or based on an underlying interest including a value, price, index, event, probability or thing;

-- (ii) a futures contract; - (iii) an investment contract; - (iv) an option. - (5) In this Instrument, subject to subsection 2(1), "specified derivative" means - (a) in Alberta, New Brunswick, Nova Scotia and Saskatchewan, a "derivative" as defined in the securities legislation of the local jurisdiction, and - (b) in British Columbia, Newfoundland and Labrador, Northwest Territories, Nunavut, Prince Edward Island and Yukon, a "derivative" as defined in subsection 1(4).
+- (b) it is a "security", as defined in securities legislation, solely by reason of it being one or more of the following: - (i) a document evidencing an option, subscription or other interest in a security; - (ii) in British Columbia and Newfoundland and Labrador, a futures contract; - (iii) an investment contract; - (iv) in British Columbia and Newfoundland and Labrador, an option-; - (v) in Northwest Territories, Nunavut, Prince Edward Island and Yukon, a derivative. - (5) In this Instrument, subject to subsection 2(1), "specified derivative" means - (a) in Alberta, New Brunswick, Nova Scotia and Saskatchewan, a "derivative" as defined in the securities legislation of the local jurisdiction, and - (b) in British Columbia, Newfoundland and Labrador, Northwest Territories, Nunavut, Prince Edward Island and Yukon, a "derivative" as defined in subsection 1(4).